megandreddy/NBA/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/17097606dbcde4fa4d37/maintainability)](https://codeclimate.com/github/larrydor/NBA/maintainability)

-# NBA Free Agents
+# National Basketball Association - Team Roster and Free Agents Search Application

-A Python application that utilizes an API from sportradar.us focused on free agents in the NBA.
-This allows an NBA team to easily retrieve key information on available players.
+A Python application that utilizes an APIs from sportradar.us focused on National Basketball Association (NBA) team rosters and available free agents.
+This application allows a user to easily retrieve key information on the current team lineup and any available free agents to sign if needed.

 ## Group Members
 * Alex Fleshner